Purpose and History

 The Student Programming Association (SPA) was established in 1981 for the purpose of planning and presenting activities that enhance and improve the educational and social atmosphere of the university and community.

-The SPA is managed by an executive board composed of seven student leaders.
+The SPA is managed by an executive board composed of ten student leaders.
 The president and vice president are elected annually by the student body during the spring semester.
 The five committee chairs are chosen each semester by a group of student peers.

 There are five committees: Entertainment, Multicultural, Special Events, Spirit and Travel, and Union Activities.